Agence nationale de la sécurité des systèmes d'information: Missions

 "The agency ensures the mission of national authority security of information systems.
 As such it is responsible for proposing rules for the protection of state information systems and verify the implementation of measures adopted.

 In the field of cyber defence, it provides a monitor, detect, alert and reaction to computer attacks, especially on the networks of the State."

 Organization

 Management

-ANSSI is headed by a director general (currently Guillaume Poupard), appointed by the prime minister.
+ANSSI is headed by a director general (currently Vincent Strubel), appointed by the Prime Minister.
 He is assisted by a deputy director and a chief of staff.